pollyweb-org/pollyweb-docs/4 ⚙️ Solution/37 Scripts 📃/📃 Commands ⌘/⌘ for methods 🤵/BIND 🔗/🔗 BIND ⌘ cmd.md

     ```yaml
-    # For a single required schema.
+    # For a required schema.
     - BIND|<schema>
     - SUCCESS|Bound!
     ```